-In Nuru, we embrace a model of leadership called “service leadership.”
+In Nuru, we embrace a model of leadership called “servant leadership.”
 This style of leadership stands in contrast to many conventional leadership paradigms, because it characterizes leadership as a position of responsibility and service, not a symbol of privilege and power.
-In this month’s blog, a member of Nuru’s Kenyan Training Team, Francis Magige, gives his perspective on why Nuru strives to cultivate this specific kind of “service leader” model.
+In this month’s blog, a member of Nuru’s Kenyan Training Team, Francis Magige, gives his perspective on why Nuru strives to cultivate this specific kind of “servant leader” model.

-According to Nuru International, service leadership means a unique style of leadership based in the provision of service to the people, empowering them to be able to solve their own problems by themselves in a sustainable way.
+According to Nuru International, servant leadership means a unique style of leadership based in the provision of service to the people, empowering them to be able to solve their own problems by themselves in a sustainable way.

-Since Nuru’s mission is to end extreme poverty by involving poor folks using a “bottom-up” approach, “service leadership” is an essential part of our model.
+Since Nuru’s mission is to end extreme poverty by involving poor folks using a “bottom-up” approach, “servant leadership” is an essential part of our model.
 This is in contrast to other NGOs who do not necessarily value this kind of leadership.
 When NGOs don’t involve the people, the people do not take ownership of the project that is being introduced from the top.
 As a result, the project often fails once the people in charge leave.
 In order for poverty solutions to be sustainable, people need to be approached and treated with humility, honesty, and truthfulness.
 They also need to be involved in whatever activity or decision making that affects them.
-Through service leadership, Nuru is able to achieve this in places where leadership has a very different meaning.
+Through servant leadership, Nuru is able to achieve this in places where leadership has a very different meaning.